8 Apr 2026,

 Were Cohen’s post-judgement collection efforts actually upheld by litigation privilege?
 Or, was Rusheen onto something in his counter-complaint?
 Superior courts weighed case laws from both Brown v.
 Kennard and Drum v.
 Bleau, Fox & Associates to look for the answer.

-In Brown, it was maintained that litigation privilege could be extended to writs of execution and levy judgements against a debtor’s property.
+In Brown, it was maintained that litigation privilege could be extended to writs of execution and levy judgments against a debtor’s property.
 But Drum shot down the notion that such a levy was protected under litigation privilege.
 It was an unprecedented 50-50 split between appellate courts.
 When the appellate judge reviewing the Rusheen case sided with the cross-complaint and used the case law of Drum, the only solution was pushing it further up the legal hierarchy to the California Supreme Court.

 ONCE & FOR ALL, A CONCLUSION